Segment 1 (Completed)

-This corridor of Interstate 64 ties into an eight-lane interstate system to the east and was currently the most congested section of I-64 on the Peninsula.
+This corridor of Interstate 64 ties into an eight-lane interstate system to the east and was previously the most congested section of I-64 on the Peninsula.

 To provide immediate congestion relief here, the improvements included the addition of one 12-foot-wide travel lane and one 12-foot-wide shoulder, in each direction, to widen the previous four-lane section to six lanes.

 These improvements increase capacity, bring portions of the interstate up to current design standards, provide more lanes for evacuation and improve safety by reducing congestion and improving vehicular level of service.

 The widening occurred in the median of the existing interstate, limiting the amount of right of way required to construct the project and avoid impacts to existing interchanges.